Header Banner

-How To: Apply three point lighting to your amateur film making
+How to Apply three point lighting to your amateur film making

 Three point lighting is the standard used to illuminate a subject for amateur film, video, and even theater application.